 Want to see some more of Morocco than just the big city?
 Want to get away to discover rural Moroccan life?
 Join us on a 3 day trip to Tighza-valley in the High Atlas Mountains.
 You will be overwhelmed by the calm and serene valley and its hospitable inhabitants.
 A trip to remember!

-- 3 day trip that will take you ‘back to basic’ in the rural life of the Amazigh (Berber) in Morocco
+- 3 day trip that will take you ‘back to basics’ in the rural life of the Amazigh (Berber) in Morocco

 - half day walking (easy – moderate level)

-- Visiting the deserted Telouet Kasbah (an arabic fort that is previously inhabited by the ‘lord of the Atlas’)
+- Visiting the deserted Telouet Kasbah (an Arabic fort that was previously inhabited by the ‘lord of the Atlas’)

 - Drinking tea with a local family

 - Great views, stunning nature, calmth and peace and loads of fresh air